We Are Voodle

 Trust is earned when team members follow through on their commitments.
 We are accountable to each other.

-We are professionals and are all working towards the same goals
+We are professionals and are all working toward the same goals.

 We give teammates the benefit of the doubt.
 We are grownups.

 This is what makes Voodle a great place to work.